 2: Incident Notification and Escalation

 The next step is to assign the ticket to an agent with the experience to investigate and resolve the incident.
-If you're working alone, then you're the expert for everything.
-A customer support team often divides responsibilities to different support reps depending upon business needs or the agent's experience.
+If you’re working alone, then you’re the expert on everything.
+A customer support team often divides responsibilities to different support reps depending on business needs or the agent’s experience.

 If the incident impact or prioritization warrants it, then the process should allow for notification of management and impacted stakeholders.
 Escalation occurs when a support incident is not resolved within a set amount of time.

-Escalation may result in the ticket being reassigned to another agent, or management involvement if that's required.
-Escalating an incident means you're working with urgency and ensuring that nothing gets overlooked during this process.
+Escalation may result in the ticket reassigning to another agent or management involvement if required.
+Escalating an incident means working with urgency and ensuring that nothing gets overlooked during this process.

-In some cases, escalation occurs because there are multiple related incidents, or it's possible that incident management is taking too long.
-If the incident isn't resolved in a timely manner, then escalate to another support agent or manager until you find someone who can resolve the incident quickly and accurately.
+In some cases, escalation occurs because of multiple related incidents, or incident management may take too long.
+If the incident isn’t resolved promptly, escalate to another support agent or manager until you find someone who can resolve the incident quickly and accurately.

 3: Investigate and Diagnose the Incident